Rokiis1/roadmap/test_case_design/1_level/1_test_case_design.md

 The most important part of execution is the **actual result**, which represents what the system did during the test.
 This is compared against the expected outcome defined in the test case.

 Based on this comparison, a **status** is assigned.
-A test may be marked as `Pass` when the behavior matches expectations, `Fail` when there is a deviation, or `Blocked` when the test cannot be executed due to an issue such as missing data or environment problems.
+A test may be marked as `Pass` when the behavior matches expectations, `Fail` when there is a deviation or `Blocked` when the test cannot be executed due to an issue such as missing data or environment problems and also exits `Not Run` the test was planned but not yet executed.

+When a test fails, the tester records **defect information** including steps to reproduce, actual vs. expected behavior and environment details.
+This information is passed to the development team for investigation and fix.
+Once a fix is deployed, the test is **re-executed** to confirm the issue is resolved this is called **confirmation testing** or **re-testing**.

-Additional **comments or defect information** may also be recorded.
-These provide context for failures and help with further investigation and debugging.
+Additional **comments** may also be recorded to provide context for any result, including observations about environment stability, data issues, or test script problems.

-In modern testing practices, like in automated environments, this information is often captured automatically through tools rather than manually maintained tables.
+In modern testing practices, particularly in automated environments, this information is captured automatically through tools rather than manually maintained tables.
 Test execution results may be stored in test management systems, CI/CD pipelines, or reporting dashboards.

 However, the underlying concept remains the same.
 Each test execution must clearly show what was tested, what happened, and whether the system behaved as expected.